airbytehq/glossary/content/term/business intelligence.md

 ---
-title: "What is Business Intelligence"
+title: "What is Business Intelligence?"
 tags:
 - data engineering
 ---